From the time I was very young, I was coerced, controlled, abused and taken advantage of by someone I trusted.

 And that feels good.

 Of course, the hardest thing to do is to think back to the place where this all started, the person who made me do things I didn’t want to do, forced me to concede my childhood long before it was time.
 The hardest thing to do, the thing that seems most impossible, is to find forgiveness there.
-But strangely forgiveness seems to come in that place as I practice it in the rest of my life.
+But strangely forgiveness seems to come in that place as I practice it in the rest of my life—especially to myself.

 Not all at once, but it comes in phases and waves each time I forgive the man who cuts me off in traffic, or the woman called me a name because I didn’t do what she wanted, or the friend who misunderstands and gossips behind my back.